 Do you need to jot down a few thoughts in a text file?
 Are you trying to make a list on your computer and looking for an easy-to-use app that lets you do that?
-Whatever it is, if all you intend to do is write some text and don’t mind not being able to make complex edits, then Notepad is the app you should use - a simple and basic yet handy and useful app that’s already available on all of your Windows computers, including the ones that run on Windows 11.
-Here’s what Notepad is, what the purpose of Notepad is, and how to use Notepad in Windows 11:
+Whatever it is, if all you intend to do is write some text and don’t mind not being able to make complex edits, then Notepad is the app you should use - a simple yet handy and useful app that’s already available on all of your Windows computers, including the ones that run on Windows 11.
+Here’s what Notepad is, its purpose, and how to use Notepad in Windows 11:

-Once you open Notepad, you should see a window similar to the following screenshot.
+Once you open Notepad, you should see a window similar to the one in the following screenshot.

 However, for the sake of completeness, let’s take a look at each of them to see what they’re all about.
 In Windows 11’s Notepad, you can edit the text using the following options: